syazarilasyraf/hn.syazarilasyraf.com/readme.md

 # hn.syazarilasyraf.com

 A minimal Hacker News daily digest.
-Every day at 7:00 AM, this site publishes the top 10 stories from Hacker News—complete with links, tags, and a one-click save button to [my Linkding instance](https://bookmark.syazarilasyraf.com).
+Every day at 7:00 AM, this site publishes the top 10 stories from Hacker News—complete with links, and a one-click save button to [my Linkding instance](https://bookmark.syazarilasyraf.com).

 Built with [Jekyll](https://jekyllrb.com), deployed via [Netlify](https://www.netlify.com/), and powered by a Python script scheduled with GitHub Actions.